-,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,, 1985 Act Transport Act 1985 2000 Act Transport Act 2000 (as amended by the 2017 Act) 2017 Act Bus Services Act 2017 : All Large Operators, Medium Operators and Small Operators running Qualifying Bus Services taken collectively.
+1985 Act Transport Act 1985 2000 Act Transport Act 2000 (as amended by the 2017 Act) 2017 Act Bus Services Act 2017 Bus Operators (or Operators) All Large Operators, Medium Operators and Small Operators running Qualifying Bus Services taken collectively.
 County Council Leicestershire County Council.
 Partnership Scheme Variation (or Scheme A formal variation of the relevant Enhanced Partnership Scheme(s) as a result of the mechanism set out in section 8 which will then constitute a formal variation of the relevant scheme for the purposes of s.138E(1) of the 2000 Act.
-Those facilities referred to in the Enhanced Partnership Scheme document which shall be deemed such for the purposes of s.138D(1) of the 2000 Act.
+Facilities Those facilities referred to in the Enhanced Partnership Scheme document which shall be deemed such for the purposes of s.138D(1) of the 2000 Act.
 Leicestershire Bus Service Improvement Plan (or Leicestershire BSIP, or BSIP) The Bus Service Improvement Plan published by Leicestershire County Council.
-Enhanced Partnership Board (or EP Board) The committee of selected Leicestershire Bus Operator representatives, County Council officers and district or borough council representatives responsible for considering recommendations put forward by the Leicestershire EP Forum and making recommendations to the County Council including specific Enhanced Partnership Scheme Variations using the mechanism in section 6.
-Enhanced The Enhanced Partnership covering the geographic extent of the administrative boundary of the county of Leicestershire shown for identification purposes only at Figure 1.
+Partnership Board (or EP Board) The committee of selected Leicestershire Bus Operator representatives, County Council officers and district or borough council representatives responsible for considering recommendations put forward by the Leicestershire EP Forum and making recommendations to the County Council including specific Enhanced Partnership Scheme Variations using the mechanism in section 6.
+Leicestershire Enhanced Partnership (or Enhanced Partnership or EP) The Enhanced Partnership covering the geographic extent of the administrative boundary of the county of Leicestershire shown for identification purposes only at Figure 1.